 Miscellaneous charges

 Investing in a new commercial HVAC system is a significant step, but the cheapest option is not always the best solution for your climate control needs.
 A reputable HVAC contractor will provide you with a system that meets your budget and is backed by industry-leading warranties and guarantees.
-A company that refuses to skimp on service quality by cutting corners can become a trusted partner in the future success of your Las Vegas business.
+A company that refuses to skimp on service quality by cutting corners can become a trusted partner in the future success of your Las Vegas business.- Any necessary city inspections and permits.
+Some HVAC installation companies will carry out controlled inspections to confirm the accuracy of the installation and do any required filing with the building department on your behalf.

 - Air balancing tests for air-cooled systems.
 This process verifies that the airflow outlined in the drawings or the manufacturer’s documentation matches what the system produces.